DjCrqss/DjCrqss/README.md

 # Hi there! 👋 I'm Declan Cross
-I'm a 21-year-old student studying software engineering at Victoria University of Wellington.
+I'm a 22-year-old software engineering graduate from Victoria University of Wellington.

 ## 📚 Projects
 The pinned projects below are dedicated to showcasing some of the best ones I have worked on since I started coding.